amcginlay/tips-2022-k8s-demo/README.md

 # tips-2022-k8s-demo - "Kubernetes The Fast Way"

-Have you ever wanted to try out something simple in Kubernetes, but thought ...
+Have you ever wanted to quickly package and deploy an app in Kubernetes, but thought ...
 - I can't be bothered to wait 20 minutes to stand up an EKS cluster?
 - Or, I'm tired of bouncing my Docker images off image registries for no discernable reason?
 - Or, I don't want my precious laptop turning into a big ball of mud?